 BuzzFeed is a digital media company that is based in New York and was founded by Jonah Peretti in 2006.
 Initially, BuzzFeed focused exclusively on making viral content but as the years progressed, the company has transferred its specific brand of virality into deep political coverage, personal and critical essays, and global news.
 Each month the site receives 7 billion views from over 200 million unique visitors, therefore making BuzzFeed top 40 in US Alexa rating.
 BuzzFeed is one of the world’s most visited websites that generates US$320 million in revenue.

-BuzzFeed’s top competitors include: Vox Media Inc., VICE Media, HuffPost, Mashable, and LADbiblel.
+Vox Media Inc., VICE Media, HuffPost, The Huffington Post, Mashable and LADbiblel.

 How the company makes money